We have one space available during December 2023, and further spaces available after that.

-It is sometimes possible for scholars who are registered as full-time students at another university and who are aiming for a postgraduate qualification to apply to do joint research with a Cambridge Judge Business School faculty member for a limited period (not more than one year).
+If you are a scholar registered as full-time student at another university aiming for a postgraduate degree you may be able to apply to carry out joint research for a limited period (not more than one year).

+You will need to obtain the support of a Cambridge Judge Business School faculty member, who agree to be your host.
 The faculty member applies to the Director of the PhD programme on your behalf, outlining the proposed joint research and target journals for a joint publication.

 Following provisional approval by the PhD Director, you must contact the PhD office to provide:

-- a supporting letter from your academic supervisor at your current university, including confirmation that your research here relates to your ongoing studies overseas and confirmation of visit dates
+A supporting letter from your academic supervisor at your current university, including confirmation that your research here relates to your ongoing studies overseas and confirmation of visit dates.

-- the dates of your visit
+The dates of your visit.

-- a scan of your passport page
+A scan of your passport page.

-- transcripts for your current and previous degrees
+Transcripts for your current and previous degrees.

-- an English Language test result (Visiting students at CJBS are required to have an IELTS (English language test) score of 7.5 overall.
-If you narrowly miss this score (by 0.5), then you may take a test with the University Language Centre to determine whether your English language ability is sufficient.
-This test will cost you £85.)
+An English Language test result (Visiting students at the Business School are required to have an IELTS (English language test) score of 7.5 overall.
+This test must have been taken in the last 2 years.
+If you narrowly miss this score, then you may take a test with the University Language Centre to determine whether your English language ability is sufficient (we will advise you whether this is possible).
+This test will cost you £93.
+More detail about the language requirement for your nationality and country of recent study can be found at Competence in English | Postgraduate Study by selecting ‘PhD in Management Studies.’

-- other documents depending on the type of visa you require.
+Other documents depending on the type of visa you require.

 Fees